cleanlab/cleanlab/README.md

 # We can use cj to find label errors like this:
 indices_of_label_issues = find_label_issues(s, pred_probs, confident_joint=cj, )

-# In addition to label issues, we can find the fraction of noise in the unlabeled class.
+# In addition to label issues, cleanlab can find the fraction of noise in the unlabeled class.
 # First we need the inv_noise_matrix which contains P(y|s) (proportion of mislabeling).
 _, _, inv_noise_matrix = estimate_latent(confident_joint=cj, labels=s, )
 # Because inv_noise_matrix contains P(y|s), p (y = anything | labels = pu_class) should be 0